ligenchang/p5_CarND-Vehicle-Detection/README.md

 The I tried with HOG feature only and the recognize accuracy is 97.94%

-If I combine HOG feature and spatial feature together, the accuracy will be reached at around 98.6%.
+If I combine HOG feature, spatial feature and histogram features together, the accuracy will be reached at around 98.6%.

 I explored what does it looks like for different color spaces and based on that I find that the color space YCrCb keep the most of the features and still clear enough to recognize.
 ![alt text][image11]